 This drive to cooperate for the advancement of the Kingdom has impacted our churches from top to bottom and as a result we practice what we call “Big Tent Theology.”
 We understand that people disagree on many fine points of scripture.
 So long as these doctrinal differences do not affect salvation we allow freedom.
 This freedom is even expressed in the local church where people of very different views on some divisive issues still worship the Lord together in one congregation.
 Our motto could best be summed up with the words of Augustine: “In essentials unity, in non-essentials liberty, in all things charity.”
-I prefer to say it as, “If you belong to Jesus, then you’re family.”

 Would you be comfortable as part of Resurgent?